CloudCoinConsortium/Continues-Development/README.md

-# Continues-Development
+# Continuous-Development
 This is a plan on how to develop software faster and better

+# Elements of Consinuous Development
+1. Four Layers of Software
+2. Deep Functions
+3. No Branches
+4. Daily Integrations
+5. Allways deployable
+6. Tiny Steps
+7. Specialization of Layer
+8. Return Codes
+9. Feature Flags
+10. Continuous Testing

 # Layers of software

 1. Presentation Layer (Front End)
-  A. The Presentation / IO Layer Interface

 2. IO Layer (Front End)

-  A. IO / Function Interface
-2. Function Layer ( Front End)
+3. Function Layer ( Front End)

-  A. Function / Service Interface
-3. Service Layer (Back End)
+4. Service Layer (Back End)

+# Interfaces / Protocols
+ 1. HTML Naming Conventions (Between the Presentation and IO Layer)
+ 2. Function Interface (Between the IO and Function Layer)
+ 3. Service Protocol (Between the Function and Service Layer)

 ## Presentation Layer
 This layer is seen by the user.
 It must be designed to look good an peform the functions of getting data into and out of the Application Layer.
 There should be a clear API between the
 Presentation and the Functional Layer.
 The Presentation layer may interet return-codes from the Function layer and display them as messages in many different layers.